Best headphones for drummers 2025: sound isolation for the studio, rehearsal room and stage

 In the world of headphones for drummers, there are three distinct categories:

-In-ears: These are, as the name suggests, smaller earbuds that go directly into your ears.
+In-ears - These are, as the name suggests, smaller earbuds that go directly into your ears.
 Anyone who’s used a pair of earbuds like Apple’s AirPods will know what to expect in terms of comfort.
 When it comes to in-ears, a cable connects the earphones together, and this can be wrapped behind your neck (and sometimes clipped to your shirt collar) to make them extra secure and avoid you accidentally pulling them out as you play.
 Some in-ears specifically designed for live performance are attached to a monitoring pack and are known as ‘in-ear monitors’ (or ‘IEMs’ for short).
 The technology used tends to make these a more expensive option, so these are probably only essential if you’re embarking on long tours with a very sophisticated live set-up.

-Over-ear headphones: These will sit over your whole ear and thus block out quite a lot of external sound, making them ideal for recording situations.
-They are able to kick out a deep sonic range and can give very accurate monitoring feedback in quiet environments.
 Over-ears are considered quite a safe option as they can give good, accurate feedback at low volumes and do not need to be inserted in or over the ear, which some might find the most comfortable option.
 As well as drumming, over-ear headphones make for an excellent tool for producing music at home or in a studio.

-On-ear headphones: These are similar to over-ears in that they sit over the ear instead of inside them, except on-ears won’t cover the entire ear.
+On-ear headphones - These are similar to over-ears in that they sit over the ear instead of inside them, except on-ears won’t cover the entire ear.
 Again, this comes down to preference and comfort.
 Largely speaking, on-ears are a good option for home practice, especially with an electronic drum kit.
 Since they sit just over your ears, they won’t feel so isolating, which some drummers might find more comfortable - it allows a combination of directed sounds vs natural acoustics.

-What connector types are there?
+What connector types are available to me?

 So, we’ve covered the different types of headphones, now let’s look at some of the other specifics, starting with the connector.
-Most headphones will come with a 3.5mm “mini jack” as standard, but since the universal standard connection for most musical inputs is 6.5mm (also known as a “jack”), often there will be an adapter included.
+Most headphones will come with a 7 3.5mm “mini jack” as standard, but since the universal standard connection for most musical inputs is 6.5mm (also known as a “jack”), often there will be an adapter included.
 This might sit on the end of the headphones and will need to be twisted off to reveal the 3.5mm connector underneath, or it might come disconnected and will need to be twisted on.

 Another thing to consider is the length and durability of the supplied cable.
 If you are going to be using the headphones in a studio setting, you’ll want a long and strong - possibly even coiled - cable, that will be able to withstand some movement.
 If you’re just using them at home or in the studio, this is less of an issue.
 In fact, if you’re only looking for a pair to plug into an electronic drum kit, you won’t want an extensively long cable because it will likely get in the way.